Gelora Sriwijaya Stadium

 Gelora Sriwijaya Stadium, also known as Jakabaring Stadium (Stadion Gelora Sriwijaya; literally "Sriwijaya Sports Arena Stadium"), is a multi-purpose stadium located in Jakabaring Sport City complex in Palembang, South Sumatra, Indonesia.
-It is currently used mostly for football matches.
-The stadium holds 23,000 spectators.
+Holding 23,000 spectators., the stadium is currently used mostly for football matches.
 The construction began in 2001 and finished in 2004 to host the 2004 Indonesia National Games.
 The stadium was initially named as Jakabaring stadium after the location of the stadium in southern outskirt of Palembang.
 However, later the stadium was renamed "Gelora Sriwijaya", to honor and celebrate the 7th—13th century Indonesian empire of Srivijaya.
 The Third Place Playoff of the 2007 AFC Asian Cup was held in this stadium.
 The football club Sriwijaya is based at the stadium.

 History

-The stadium, which began construction on January 1, 2001, was intended to host the XVI PON when the city of Palembang was appointed as the organizer on September 2, 2004.
-The stadium was named after the maritime empire of Sriwijaya, which was based in Palembang and succeeded in unifying the western region of the archipelago in the 7th century until 12th century.
-In addition, this stadium is also the headquarters of the Indonesian football club, Sriwijaya FC.
-This stadium was used as one of the stadiums that hosted matches in the 2007 Asian Cup as a companion to the Gelora Bung Karno Main Stadium on the third match day and also the struggle for third place.
+The stadium which began construction on 1 January 2001, was intended to host the 2004 National Sports Week when the city of Palembang was appointed as the organizer on 2 September 2004.
+The stadium was named after the maritime empire of Srivijaya, which was based in Palembang and succeeded in unifying the western region of the archipelago in the 7th century until 12th century.
+In addition, this stadium is also the headquarters of Sriwijaya Football Club.
 AFC verification results make this stadium one of the 3 AFC standard stadiums in Indonesia.

+The stadium was used as one of the stadiums that hosted matches in the 2007 AFC Asian Cup as a companion to the Gelora Bung Karno Main Stadium on the third match day and also for the third place match.

-This stadium became the main stadium at the opening and closing ceremonies of the 2011 SEA Games and 2013 Islamic Solidarity Games in Palembang.
+The stadium became the main stadium at the opening and closing ceremonies of the 2011 SEA Games and 2013 Islamic Solidarity Games in Palembang.

+Women's football also used the stadium as a venue for various tournaments, such as the 2018 AFF Championship and the 2018 Asian Games women's football.

 Design

 The capacity of this stadium is 23,000 spectators, with four tribune (A, B, C, and D) around the main field.
 The size of main soccer field is 68 x 105 metres, surrounded by eight lanes athletics track and field with red gravel surface.
 The main tribune on west and east side (A and B) is covered with two large steel arch.
 Two bulbous blue roofs supported by these arches took form of the sail of the ship, symbolizes Srivijaya as the maritime empire.
 On the main outer wall on west and east side adorned with songket textile motifs as the cultural identity of Palembang.
 The main score screen is located on southern tribune (tribune D), while the fire cauldron is located in southern side of the main field between the soccer field and athletic tracks.
 This stadium also contains three standard squash field.

 The stadium underwent renovations prior to the 2018 Asian Games, converting it to an all-seater stadium.
-Shortly prior to the Games, 335 of the new seats were damaged by fans in the aftermath of a Sriwijaya F.C. loss.
+Shortly prior to the Games, 335 of the new seats were damaged by fans in the aftermath of a Sriwijaya loss.